 Graduate Montessori Education programs, particularly those with a concentration in early childhood education, have shown gradual yet consistent growth on a global scale.
-This proposed Area of Concentration in Birth to Three Education is designed with a highly interdisciplinary approach, aimed at reinforcing the effectiveness of Montessori education.
+This proposed area of concentration in Early Childhood is designed with a highly interdisciplinary approach, aimed at reinforcing the effectiveness of Montessori education.
 The curriculum places a strong emphasis on inclusive teaching practices while also deepening Montessori professionals' comprehension of the pivotal role of research in education.
 This, in turn, is expected to pave the way for improved educational outcomes across diverse student populations.